fitbenchmarking/fitbenchmarking/docs/source/contributors/extending_fitbenchmarking.rst

      the list, raising an issue if the result is not suitably close to the specified value.

+5. Verify that your tests have been found by running `pytest -vv fitbenchmarking/parsing/tests/test_parsers.py`

 .. _fitting_software:

 Adding additional fitting software